Terradue/doc-developer-sandbox/source/developer/debug.rst

 Recap
 =====

 #.
-We installed a different version of the run executable that includes some additional features to make it more robust,
+We installed a different version of the run executable that includes some additional features to make it more robust;
 #.
-We ran the node expression and we debugged the output in the Web GUI.
+We ran the node 'expression' and we debugged the output in the Hadoop JobTracker Web GUI.